 If you are a hardcore developer, you might have already noticed that Microsoft has finally added support for SSH connections on Windows 10.
-It is an integration of OpenSSH on Windows 10 which comes with the release of the Windows 10 Fall Creators Update.
+It is an integration of OpenSSH on Windows 10.
 With this, users now get an option to ditch the SSH client software like PuTTY to connect to a local or a server hosted on the Internet.
 If you are new to this, let us first discuss what SSH or Secure Shell is.

 What is OpenSSH

 SSH or Secure Shell is nothing but a general protocol similar to FTP or HTTP that is used to send data from a source to a destination.
 But here, the data sent is strongly encrypted.
 OpenSSH is highly popular amongst developers working on Linux machines as it allows them to access and control a remote server in a network.

 Enable OpenSSH on Windows 10

 Navigate to Settings > Apps > Apps & Features or go to this URL :

 Select Add a feature.
 This will navigate you to a new page.